 OK, a lot of help.
 I spent the last of my savings on flying this

 guy over here.
 Would You please make sure he doesn’t get

 lost, or call me Ma’am, or arrive in flannel?
 As always, I

 bow to Your sovereign will, Lord.
 Amen.

-of the kafeneía made me raise my eyes.
-The footsteps
+The sound of boots crossing the pavement in front of the kafeneía made me raise my eyes.
+The footsteps stopped.

 A man in faded jeans, a cartoon T-shirt, and a red plaid flannel leaned against the lamppost and grinned at me.